The Most Popular Types Of Breads Around The World

 Baguette: For The Loaf of France

 The first bread on our global list of famous types of bread is the quintessential French bread – Baguette.
 The shape of a baguette is long and slender.
 It is characterized by a golden-brown crust and a soft interior.
 This bread can be used in many versatile ways, such as sandwiches, bruschetta, toast, or as an accompaniment with a main course meal.
 It goes really well with a number of cheeses, such as Brie, Camembert, Ricotta, or Blue Cheese.
-It can also be paired with cured meats, such as Prosciutto, Pancetta, Hams, Pastrami, etc. It is also usually served with spreads like aioli, pesto, herbed butter, cheesy spreads, etc. Nowadays, this bread can easily be found in bakeries and households worldwide.
+It can also be paired with cured meats, such as Prosciutto, Pancetta, Hams, Pastrami, etc. This bread is also usually served with spreads like aioli, pesto, herbed butter, cheesy spreads, etc. Nowadays, this bread can easily be found in bakeries and households worldwide.

 Pretzel: The Twist of Germany